IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 \textbf{Risk: Placement of the narrow stripping foil.} It is not obvious where the optimum location is for the thin stripper.
 It must be such that stripped protons do not strike the septum, but also that halo particles do not miss the stripper and strike the septum.

-\textit{Mitigation:} Adequate beam dynamics simulations, including tracing of particle orbits.
+\emph{\textbf{Mitigation:} Adequate beam dynamics simulations, including tracing of particle orbits.}

-\chapter{Installation in the Yemilab Setting}
+\section{Installation in the Yemilab Setting}

 The most likely deployment location for IsoDAR is at the Yemilab underground laboratory, 1 km below the surface adjacent to the Handuk iron mine in the Republic of Korea.
-Fig.~\ref{Yemilab environment} schematically shows Yemilab, accessed either by a 6 km meter ramp descending 750 meters at a 15\% slope from a surface access point into the mine, or by an elevator which descends down a 600 meter vertical shaft.
+Fig.~\ref{Yemilab environment} schematically shows Yemilab, accessed either by a 6~km meter ramp descending 750~m at a 15\% slope from a surface access point into the mine, or by an elevator which descends down a 600~m vertical shaft.
 Unfortunately, the elevator is suitable only for personnel access.
 All heavy and bulky equipment must be brought down via the ramp.
-Fig.~\ref{Yemilab Layout} details the area where the IsoDAR experiment would be installed, with the target only a few meters from the planned 3 kiloton LSC\ (Liquid Scintillator Counter).
+Fig.~\ref{Yemilab Layout} details the area where the IsoDAR experiment would be installed, with the target only a few meters from the planned 3~kt LSC (Liquid Scintillator Counter).
 The following section provides a general description of deployment strategies in an underground setting, pertaining only to the cyclotron.
 In this document we use Yemilab as the example, noting that most of the issues discussed will arise in an equivalent manner at any alternative installation sites.
 A similar approach will be taken for the target system in Volume II of this PDR.

-\section{Transport of Components}
+\subsection{Transport of Components}

 All of the components of the experiment must be brought to the site from the port-of-entry into the Republic of Korea.
 The preferred method is to use trucks along the highways.
-Prior experience of IBA with rail transport has been that it is difficult to provide adequate shock protection, and heavy pieces can be damaged in transit.
+IBA has had prior experience with rail transport and has determined that it is difficult to provide adequate shock protection, and heavy pieces can be damaged in transit.
 As stated above, transport from the surface to the experimental site must be accomplished by way of the mine ramp depicted in Fig.~\ref{Yemilab environment}.
-Nominally, its cross section is 5 x 5 meters, however we are told that pinch points and sharp bends may occur and might provide challenging areas to transport large, heavy loads through.
-We have received assurance that large mining trucks, 3.5 meters wide, can traverse the entire ramp, as this is the way ore was transported to the surface for many years.
+Nominally, its cross section is $5\times5$~m, however we are told that pinch points and sharp bends may occur and might provide challenging areas to transport large, heavy loads through.
+We have received assurance that large mining trucks, 3.5~m wide, can traverse the entire ramp, as this is the way ore was transported to the surface for many years.